 The Augustana Teaching Museum of Art serves the college and community through art collection, preservation and exhibition.
 It provides a valuable component to an Augustana liberal arts education through study, teaching and research using original art.

-Hours: Noon to 4 p.m., Tuesdays through Saturdays when classes are in session (September-May).
+Hours: Noon to 4 p.m., Wednesdays through Saturdays when classes are in session (September-May).